mypebble/marionette-binding/README.md

 The keys on the binding work similar to triggers, but instead of events it's where you want the value to go.

+Also if you override `onRender` the bindings you will have to hook up bindings like so:

+    onRender: function(){
+      // .. other stuff ...
+      this.startBindings()
+    },

 ## Binding definition

 The definition is always: